apache/hertzbeat-helm-chart/docs/README.md

 * Compatible with the `Prometheus` ecosystem and more, can monitoring what `Prometheus` can monitoring with few clicks on webui.
 * High performance, supports horizontal expansion of multi-collector clusters, multi-isolated network monitoring and cloud-edge collaboration.
 * Provides flexible alarm threshold rules and timely notifications delivered via  `Discord` `Slack` `Telegram` `Email` `Dingtalk` `WeChat` `FeiShu` `Webhook` `SMS` `ServerChan`.

-> HertzBeat's powerful customization, multi-type support, high performance, easy expansion, and low coupling, aims to help users quickly build their own monitoring system.
+* Provides powerful status page building capabilities, easily communicate the real-time status of your service to users.

-> We also provide **[SaaS Monitoring Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system to monitor their resources. **[Get started online for free](https://console.tancloud.cn)**.
+> HertzBeat's powerful customization, multi-type support, high performance, easy expansion, and low coupling, aims to help developers and teams quickly build their own monitoring system.

 ## Helm Chart for HertzBeat